sualigunduz/dsa210-termproject/README.md

 ![Unemployment_Boxplot](https://github.com/user-attachments/assets/55f9ecc9-d02a-4b25-a67b-8e373acd939c)

 #### 3. National (Environmental) Risk Index
 The following histogram shows the distribution of the National Risk Index values that were calculated for each county in a single year.
-The x-axis is ther Risk Index values and the y-axis is the frequency of those values.
-As the index increases, the frequency of the specific index values increase with it, levelling off and following an almost uniform distribution.
+The x-axis is their Risk Index values and the y-axis is the frequency of those values.
+As the index increases, the frequency of the specific index values increases with it, levelling off and following an almost uniform distribution.
 This is expected as the Risk Index data is calculated in a percentile form comparing each county with fellow counties with similar attributes other than the environmental risk.
 As a result, all the values range from 0 to 100.

 ![NRI_Histogram](https://github.com/user-attachments/assets/2ee23438-9103-4bab-8371-b7073150dc45)